jtljrdn/Cam-Counter-Public/README.md

 If you want to contribute a feature or bug fix you found, fork the repo and send a PR!

 If you find a bug or want a new feature, report it under issues.

+If you need any help getting it setup, reach out to me on discord @.bung or on twitter @jtljrdn!